ChiangF1943/Firmware/README.md

 # Firmware
+---

-**The code of lower-board of ZJUDancer in 2016, designed by Huang Haojun.**
+**The code of lower-board for ZJUDancer in 2017, designed by Huang Haojun.**